Picovoice/eagle/binding/python/README.md

 ```

 To reset the profiler and enroll a new speaker, the `eagle_profiler.reset()` method can be used.
 This method clears all
-previously stored data, making it possible to start a new profiling session with a different speaker.
+previously stored data, making it possible to start a new enrollment session with a different speaker.

 Finally, when done be sure to explicitly release the resources: